Vansh-Baranwal/scam_guard/README.md

-Here is the **"Turing Test & Humanization"** section for your README.

-This is the most important part for the judges.
-It explains **why** your AI works so well.
-It argues that to trick a human, an AI shouldn't be "smart"—it needs to be "flawed."

-***

 ## 🧠 The Imitation Game: How We Pass the Turing Test

 The classic Turing Test asks: *"Can a machine fool a human into thinking it is also human?"*